 The interim storage facility was built in 2008 at Site 23 for rock removed during reclamation activities.
 Prior to building this facility, the 920 remuck area was used as the temporary storage area for waste rock removed during reclamation activities that needed to be disposed of underground as backfill.
 The remuck area has a limited capacity of 700 cy and is available only on a seasonal basis.
 The limited storage capacity and seasonal availability of the remuck area have had an impact on the pace of concurrent reclamation activities.
 The new interim storage facility at Site 23 increases the storage capacity for waste rock materials to 25,000 cy.
 Material temporarily stockpiled here will be amended with up to 1% lime.
 Stockpile runoff and drainage is collected and piped to the treatment plant.
-Materials placed on the stockpile can be hauled directly to underground void space on a continual 12-month schedule.
+Materials placed on the stockpile can be hauled directly to underground void space or to the tailings pile for co-disposal on a continual 12-month schedule.